jeswin/nsoap-express/README.md

 curl "http://www.example.com/search(x)?x=%22thomas%20jacob%22"
 ```

-You may pass full JSON objects via parameter variables.

 ## Returning a response

 Handlers can return the value to be sent to the client.
 The router will take care of sending it as an HTTP Response.